 Understatement of the year: Being pregnant during a pandemic isn’t what I pictured when I used to think about having a baby.
-Still, we’re trying to make the most of it, and we just had the dreamiest drive-thru shower hosted by my amazing family!
+Still, we’re trying to make the most of it, and we just had the dreamiest socially distanced baby shower hosted by my amazing family!
 I got a few questions from other parents-to-be about the logistics and asking for tips on how to make sure it flows smoothly.
 We’re not experts, but we managed to pull it off in absolutely scorching heat and it was only slightly miserable for me at 33 weeks pregnant.

 Drive-thru Baby Shower: The Decor

 My mom gets all the credit for decor!
 She got a photo backdrop from Amazon and hired Melly Celebration to create an incredible balloon arrangement.
 My dad built a wooden backdrop and stapled the photo backdrop to it.
 The “Baby Lage” letters on the backdrop were made by one of my mom’s friends from church.
 The amazing yard sign pictured above is from Signdreamers Wesley Chapel.
 The tent is from Overstock, but my Dad said it was a beast to set up.